Credit Karma Guide to Refinancing Your Auto Loan

 Refinancing may seem like a no-brainer for everyone — who doesn’t want to lower their interest rate or monthly payment?
 But experts warn that refinancing doesn’t always make financial sense.

-Matt DeLorenzo, managing editor at Kelley Blue Book, says refinancing can be a good option if it helps you lower your rate, shorten your loan term or both.
+Matt DeLorenzo, senior managing editor at Kelley Blue Book, says refinancing can be a good option if it helps you lower your rate, shorten your loan term or both.
 Why?

 “Because [the car] is an asset that’s depreciating,” he says.